Hall of Fame Bylaws

 - The Selection Committee shall review all candidates based on information available at the time of the meeting.

-- After open discussion about candidates, the Committee shall call for a vote for the purpose of selecting inductees.
-To be accepted into the Athletic Hall of Fame the nominee must receive an 80% approval rating from all voting members.
+- After open discussion about candidates, the Committee shall call for a vote for the purpose of selecting a slate of inductees to vote upon.
+To be listed on the slate of final nominees to be voted upon, the Athletic Hall of Fame the nominee must receive an 75% approval rating from all voting members.

-- The voting process will be kept confidential.
+- The voting procedure and details must be kept confidential.

 - Hall of Fame selections will be announced after the individual/teams have been notified and their acceptance of the induction and participation in the ceremony are verified.